rcsgrv/HelpDeskTicketingSystem/README.md

 # Help Desk Ticketing System

-The Help Desk Ticketing System is a lightweight, full-featured web application built with Flask, SQLAlchemy, SCSS, and HTML.
-It enables users to create, view, update, and manage  tickets in an organised and efficient way.
+The Help Desk Ticketing System is a lightweight web application built with Flask, SQLAlchemy, SCSS, and HTML.
+The application enables users to create, view, update, and manage tickets in an organised and efficient way.
 Designed with responsiveness and usability in mind, the system is suitable for both internal teams and client-facing environments.

 ## Features

-- Create, view, edit, and delete help desk tickets
+- Create, view, edit, and delete  tickets
 - Secure administration registration and login with password hashing
 - Responsive and accessible user interface styled with SCSS and HTML
 - Flash alerts for real-time feedback on user actions (success/error)